connorsg-cua/NLP_CSC546_Project2/app/README.md

 The app will open in your browser at http://localhost:8501

-## 🚀 App Features Explained

-### What This App Does:
-This app analyzes work logs to help understand employee performance and skills using AI.

-### Key Features:

-1. **📊 Employee Leaderboard**
-   - Ranks employees by performance score
-   - Shows who completes the most tasks
-   - Tracks project involvement

-2. **🔧 Skills Detector**
-   - Automatically finds skills from task descriptions
-   - Shows what technologies employees are using
-   - Creates a skills map for your team

-3. **📈 Performance Reports**
-   - Generates individual employee reports
-   - Shows completion rates and task counts
-   - Highlights strengths and areas for improvement

-4. **👥 Team Analyzer**
-   - Checks if teams have the right skills
-   - Finds missing skills in projects
-   - Suggests team improvements

-5. **🤖 Smart Text Analysis (NER)**
-   - The app uses AI to read task descriptions
-   - It automatically finds important information like:
-     - Technologies used (Python, CSS, testing, etc.)
-     - Project components mentioned
-     - Skills demonstrated
-   - This happens automatically when you upload your data!

-### How to Use:
-1. Upload your CSV file (use the synthetic data first)
-2. The app will automatically analyze everything
-3. Explore the different tabs to see insights
+🚀 App Features Explained
+What This App Does:
+This app analyzes work logs to help understand employee performance and skills using real AI-powered analysis.

+Key Features:
+📊 Organizational Overview
+Dashboard view of key metrics

+Skill distribution across the organization

+Completion rates and project statistics

+🏆 Employee Leaderboard
+Ranks employees by performance score

+Shows top performers with medals

+Tracks project involvement and task completion

+🔧 Skills Dashboard
+AI-powered skill detection using Named Entity Recognition (NER)

+Visual skill tags and employee skill matrix

+Real-time skill analysis from task descriptions

+📊 Report Generator
+Generates individual employee reports

+Shows completion rates and task counts

+Highlights strengths and areas for improvement

+Downloadable reports in text format

+👥 Team Optimizer
+Checks if teams have the right skills

+Finds missing skills in projects

+Suggests team improvements and cross-training

+🤖 NER Analysis Tab (NEW!)
+See the AI in action with real-time entity detection

+View raw NER output from Hugging Face models

+Test different task descriptions to see what the AI detects

+Understand how skills are automatically extracted

+🧠 How the AI Works:
+Uses Hugging Face NER Model (dslim/bert-base-NER)

+Automatically extracts technologies, skills, and entities

+Processes natural language in task descriptions

+No manual keyword lists - learns from context!

+How to Use:
+Upload your CSV file (use the synthetic data first)

+The AI will automatically analyze everything using NER

+Explore the different tabs to see insights

+Check the NER Analysis tab to see the AI in action